lambda-fairy/quiz/pda/README.md

 input, and push and pop any number of symbols from the stack.
 If the transition set has only one element, the braces may be omitted.

-Each `(state, input, stack)` may only appear once.
+Each `(state, input, stack)` triple may only appear once.
 In other words, the fragment

     (0, 0, e) -> (0, A)
     (0, 0, e) -> (1, A)